jkomoros/boardgame/README.md

 }
 ```

 Your moves also must implement the `PropertyReader` interface.
 Some moves contain no extra fields, but many will encode things like which player the move operates on, and also things like which slot from a stack the player drew the card from.
-Moves also implement a method called `DefaultsForState` which is provided a state and sets the values on the Move to reasonable states.
+Moves also implement a method called `DefaultsForState` which is provided a state and sets the properties on the Move to reasonable values.
 For example, a common pattern is for the property that encodes which player the move should operates on; this is generally set to the `CurrentPlayerIndex` for the given state via `DefaultsForState`.

 A `MoveType` is a conceptual type of Move that can be made in a game and is a generic struct in the main package.
 It vends new concrete Moves of this type via `MoveConstructor` and also has metadata specific to all moves of this type, like what the name of the move is.
 All of a MoveType's fields and methods return constants except for `MoveConstructor`.